williamlidberg/Analyses-of-Environmental-Data-2/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/William_Lidberg?style=social)](https://twitter.com/william_lidberg)

 # Analyses-of-Environmental-Data-2
+Welcome to the second edition of Analysis of Environmental Data 2!
+Analysis of Environmental Data 1 used R for data analysis but this course will use Python and Jupyter Notebooks instead.
+This course will also take it a step further and dive into the world of spatial data and machine learning.

 The course focuses on applying statistical models and machine learning methods to spatial data.
 The course will cover four topics:\
 **1 Setting up your analytical envrionment** \